Set up your business travel program

 Riders charge rides directly to your organization

-Auto pay lets employees charge business rides directly to your organization’s credit card.
-You can enable auto pay for all your riders, or just a select few.
-Learn more about setting up auto pay.
+Direct billing lets employees charge business rides directly to your organization’s credit card.
+You can enable direct billing for all your riders, or just a select few.
+If you go this route, we’ll need some time to verify your payment method.

 Riders pay for rides, then get reimbursed